 - There’s a lot of competition.
-3D modelling is an enormous field.
-Other similar file types include IGES, JT, OBJ, STL and X3D.
+3D modeling is an enormous field.
+Other similar file types include IGES, JT, OBJ, STL, and X3D.

 How to open a 3DXML file.

-First, you’ll need to download a compatible programme — then, follow these steps.
+First, you’ll need to download a compatible program — then, follow these steps.

 - Navigate to the saved file folder.

 - Right-click on its name.